-Risk Ref Risk Title Cause & Effect Gross Risk Score Net Risk Score Action Required To be imple mente d by STR 13 Recruitment & Retention - Cllr Simon Edwards (was STR28) Head of Service: Susan Gardner Craig Risk Owner: Susan Gardner Craig Last Updated: 20 Jul 2017 Cause (September 2015) Reduced staffing capacity due to difficulties in recruitment and retention, especially in some professions, Consequence leading to loss of resources / experience / expertise in key services, increased workload and pressure on remaining staff to deliver services, increased sickness absence and stress, increased costs (including of repeat recruitment) and additional cost of using the agency staff; resulting in lack of capacity to meet service delivery needs, loss of effectiveness/productivity, disruption to, or lower quality of, services provided, either internally or to the public, failure to comply with statutory processes or meet statutory deadlines; damage to the Council's reputation; legal challenge.
-Variety of actions in place, appropriate to service areas, including: Internal development opportunities Funded professional development & qualifications Secondments, both internally and with partnering authorities Shared services with partnering authorities Market supplements on a fixed term basis Use of temporary workers Changes to recruitment approaches, new jobs page on website, use of different media Keep under review marketplace pay levels using e-paycheck and other means Increase in the number of apprenticeships on offer Developing a career progression scheme Offering trainee LGV Driver places I = 3 L = 3 9 (9) TIMESCALE TO PROGRESS: Ongoing: Additional actions being considered in some service areas.
-31 Mar 2018
+Risk Ref Risk Title Cause & Effect Gross Risk Score Net Risk Score Action Required To be imple mente d by STR 13 Cllr Simon Edwards (was STR28) Head of Service: Susan Gardner Craig Risk Owner: Susan Gardner Craig Last Updated: 20 Jul 2017 Cause (September 2015) Reduced staffing capacity due to difficulties in recruitment and retention, especially in some professions, Consequence leading to loss of resources / experience / expertise in key services, increased workload and pressure on remaining staff to deliver services, increased sickness absence and stress, increased costs (including of repeat recruitment) and additional cost of using the agency staff; resulting in lack of capacity to meet service delivery needs, loss of effectiveness/productivity, disruption to, or lower quality of, services provided, either internally or to the public, failure to comply with statutory processes or meet statutory deadlines; damage to the Council's reputation; legal challenge.
+Variety of actions in place, appropriate to service areas, including: Internal development opportunities Funded professional development & qualifications Secondments, both internally and with partnering authorities Shared services with partnering authorities Market supplements on a fixed term basis Use of temporary workers Changes to recruitment approaches, new jobs page on website, use of different media Keep under review marketplace pay levels using e-paycheck and other means Increase in the number of apprenticeships across all service areas of the council.
+Participation in national apprenticeship Trailblazer programmes Developing a career progression scheme, particularly in Planning Offering trainee LGV Driver places = 3 TIMESCALE TO PROGRESS: Ongoing: Additional actions being considered in some service areas.
+31 May 2018